Multi-Robot Motions in Milliseconds: Vector-Accelerated Primitives for Sampling-Based Planning: Background and Related Work

 Methods which query for the first conflict typically compute entire paths valid in the individual robot $\cspaces$ and then use robot-robot collisions (and the timesteps they occur at) to guide either search~\cite{smsa-rmmpucs-21,sim2025st} or representation construction~\cite{solis2024adaptive,sim2025st}.
 This validity query assumes individual validity and only checks for synchronized robot-robot collisions, so no robot-obstacle {\cc}s are needed.
 It requires the \textit{first} conflict in the set of paths as conflict resolution often de-synchronizes later portions of the paths, undoing prior resolution effort.
 Thus, a single robot-robot witness is insufficient, and all timesteps prior to a conflict must be validated before a conflict can be determined to be the earliest.
 It is from the difference between these two validity queries that we claim the need for two distinct multi-robot validity primitives: {\mv} and {\fc} based on their query and use of validity information, and categorize {\mrmp} algorithms by which of these they use (Table~\ref{tab:algs}).

-We find that this category naturally extends the typical taxonomy of {\mrmp} methods into coupled, decoupled, or hybrid approaches to either representation construction or search (Table~\ref{tab:algs}).
+We find that this categorization naturally extends the typical taxonomy of {\mrmp} methods into coupled, decoupled, or hybrid approaches to either representation construction or search (Table~\ref{tab:algs}).
 In fact, the validity primitive is central to the implementation of these other design choices.
 For example, all coupled searches must use {\mv} to validate any motion segment in $\compcspace$~\cite{sl-uppccdpmrs-2002} (even when individual validity is computed separately in decoupled representations~\cite{ssh-faniaehdrfeoirimm-16}).
 Even decoupled searches like prioritized planning still use a variant of {\mv} to ensure their individual paths do not collide with higher priority robot motions~\cite{kerimov2025si}.
-Meanwhile, hybrid methods which typically start decoupled and then \textit{decide} when to couple often use conflict information to guide these decisions~\cite{wc-sefmpp-15,solis2024adaptive,sim2025st}.
-When the representations stay decoupled~\cite{smsa-rmmpucs-21,sim2025st}, only {\fc} is needed, but when hybrid approaches build representations in different compositions of individual robot $\cspaces$, {\mv} is again needed to validate the motion segments in the representation~\cite{wc-sefmpp-15,solis2024adaptive}.
+Meanwhile, hybrid methods which typically start decoupled and then \textit{decide} when to couple often use conflict information to guide these decisions~\cite{solis2024adaptive,sim2025st}.
+When the representations stay decoupled~\cite{smsa-rmmpucs-21,sim2025st}, only {\fc} is needed, but when hybrid approaches build representations in different compositions of individual robot $\cspaces$, {\mv} is again needed to validate the motion segments in the representation~\cite{solis2024adaptive}.

 The set of methods in Table~\ref{tab:algs} provides a representative for each combination of these design choices with varying strategies for computing robot-obstacle and robot-robot validity.
 In Sec.~\ref{sec:applications} we describe the application of the new {\mv} and {\fc} (and existing {\vamp}) primitives to these methods and evaluate the impact in Sec.~\ref{sec:evaluation}.
-Many of these methods have extensions and improvements, but we attempted to choose a method representing the root of a method family and believe the improvements will generalize across most of their variants.
+Many of these methods have extensions and improvements, but we attempted to choose a method representing the root of a method family.